yaybu/yaybu/README.rst

             username: root
             password: penguin55
             private_key: path/to/key

+Here we are setting up a provisioner 'part'.
+We use the ``Yaybufile`` to plumb together a series of parts and these parts then do the orchestration work.

 ``fqdn`` is a fully qualified domain name (though IP addresses are also accepted).
 If ``username`` isn't provided, it will use the username you are